Special Educational Needs and Disabilities

 What support do we have for you as a parent of a child with SEND?

-The SENDCo or the Assistant Principal with responsibility for Inclusion are available to meet with you to discuss your child’s progress or any concerns/worries that you may have.
+The SENDCo is available to meet with you to discuss your child’s progress or any concerns/worries that you may have.

 All information from outside agencies and professionals will be shared with you in person or via written reports.
 The SENDCo will share any new assessments and support strategies suggested by outside agencies with you.
 You will be informed if a new support measure is put into place.